InitialPrefabs/UGUIDOTS/README.md

 You will need a gameObject with the `RenderComandProxy` proxy attached.
 This is where the RenderPipelineFeature is stored and needed by the `MeshRenderSystem` to enqueue GPU instructions to render the UI.

+## Sample Scene

+Open RectTransformConversionTest.unity to see how scenes are set up.

+## Dependencies

+* Unity 2019.3fx

+Grab these from Unity's package manager.

+* Burst 1.1.2
+* Entities 0.4.0-preview-10
+* Jobs 0.2.2-preview-6
+* Collections 0.4.0-preview-6
+* UGUI 1.0.0

 ## Limitations
 Development is still underway - so not all of the features Unity has by default is supported.
 Similarly - there are certain